uozuAho/blog/content/blog/20230330_making_csharp_go_fast.md

 - 10% [inline loop & method call](https://github.com/uozuAho/pandemic_ddd/commit/e38df63)
 - 6%  [remove LINQ: sum](https://github.com/uozuAho/pandemic_ddd/commit/de3eced)

-## What changes improve performance?
+## What kind of changes improved performance?
 The changes above boil down to a few simple dot points of advice.
 Measure your application first before blindly applying these changes!
 The profiler will tell you where making these changes will have the biggest benefit.